georgegiam/DYB/README.md

 # DYB (Do You Bet)
-DYB (Do You Bet) is a chromium extension which calculates the amount of money you should bet in order to win a bet.
+DYB (Do You Bet) is a chromium extension which calculates the amount of money you should invest in order to win a bet.
 DYB performs wit 66.6% success.

 # New Features